 The following steps are performed on every separate input chip as reduced in step 1:

-- 2. Derive a source catalog from the input chip (Sextractor). - 3.
-Remove saturated sources from the source catalog. - 4.
-Associate the source catalog with the standard star catalog.
+2. Derive a source catalog from the input chip (Sextractor).

+3. Remove saturated sources and blended sources from the source catalog.
+Remove sources from the catalog with clipped or otherwise deformed apertures.